How to Pass the Certified Ethical Hacker (CEH) Exam

 Posted by: Joshua Hester

-To obtain the Certified Ethical Hacker (CEH) certification, you must score 70% or higher on the 312-50 exam.
+To obtain the Certified Ethical Hacker (CEH) certification, you must score 60–85%, depending on which form of the exam you receive.
 The certification exam contains 125 multiple-choice questions on various security-related topics, including common hacking tools, networking and computer concepts, penetrating methodologies, and ethics.
-You can find all of the objectives on the CEH exam blueprint.
+You can find all of the objectives on the CEH exam blueprint (revised November 1, 2018).

 To pass and obtain the CEH, you need to have a comprehensive strategy both before and on exam day.